Community Remembrance Project Catalog

 In this soil, there is the sweat of the enslaved.
 In the soil there is the blood of victims of racial violence and lynching.
 There are tears in the soil from all those who labored under the indignation and humiliation of segregation.
 But in the soil there is also the opportunity for new life, a chance to grow something hopeful and healing for the future.

 –Bryan Stevenson, EJI Executive Director

-Monuments placed in local communities should be surrounded by increased local consciousness about this past and its legacy.
+Markers placed in local communities should be accompanied by increased local consciousness about this past and its legacy.

 Because there is a path to recovery and reconciliation when we tell the truth about our history in public, acknowledging racial harm in public spaces is a critical first step in racial reconciliation.
 We must address oppressive histories by honestly and soberly recognizing the pain of the past.
 The National Memorial concretizes the victims of racial terror lynchings in our national consciousness and makes our national landscape a more honest reflection of the history of America.
 We cannot repair what we cannot name.

 The timeline for putting up a historical marker varies depending on your coalition’s ability to get site approval for the marker and EJI’s capacity.
 While a marker project often takes six months to a year to complete, we are limited in the number of marker projects we can take on at one time.

 EJI provides all markers to each Coalition at no cost.
 We ask communities to assist with finding a site for the marker and to plan the unveiling of the marker, but EJI will handle the logistics of shipping and producing the marker.

 Please refer to our County Data Supplement to find out about lynchings in your county.
 During the process of erecting historical markers, the EJI team provides research support and additional details about specific documented racial terror lynchings.